Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 - Code impoments
 - More translations (next hotfix/update will be full translation, and i will try to add polish option)
 - Impovment of my skill, clutch system made fully by me!
 Without of help!

+**Beta 5.2**
+- **UPDATED TRANSLATIONS** - Full Portuguese and Polish.
+- Released Polish lang mod for MU
+- Clutch works as it should (Pietro huge thanks for fixing it)
+- Improvments in code
+- Added Sabotager role (imp - can kill, sabotage; cant vent)
+- Added Bait role (not avable)
+- Hunter still not avable

 =====================================